-Other (income) expense consists primarily of governmental assistance comprised of research and development incentives earned by DiaMedica Australia Pty Ltd., interest income and foreign currency exchange gains and losses.
+Other income, net consists primarily of governmental assistance comprised of R&D incentives earned by our Australian subsidiary DiaMedica Australia Pty Ltd., foreign currency exchange gains and losses and interest income.

 Critical Accounting Policies and Estimates

 Management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these consolidated financial statements requires us to make estimates and assumptions for the reported amounts of assets, liabilities, revenue, expenses and related disclosures.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions and any such differences may be material.